-accepts the use of models approved by other regulators: for example, valuation models approved by foreign regulators are allowed.
-If there is no deference, and foreign regulators do not agree with the model approved by the Commission or the margin rules in general, then foreign financial institutions would potentially be shut out of the U.S. market, resulting in less liquidity, less competition and greater costs.
+Margin models approved by foreign regulators should be permitted, following the principle of international comity as expressed in Section 752 of the Dodd-Frank Act.
+Other regulation accepts the use of models approved by other regulators: for example, valuation models approved by foreign regulators are allowed.
+If there is no deference, and foreign regulators do not agree with the Prudential Regulators' model or the margin rules in general, then foreign banks would potentially be shut out of the U.S. market, resulting in less liquidity, less competition and greater costs.

-Accordingly, we urge the Commission to liaise with foreign regulators in order to develop an effective harmonized international framework.
+Accordingly, we urge the Prudential Regulators to liaise with foreign regulators in order to develop an effective harmonized international framework.
 Diverse and inconsistent requirements between different supervisors will increase costs and make it less likely that robust international standards can be developed.
 Close international cooperation between various supervisory bodies including banks, supervisors, systemic risk supervisors and supra-national standard-setters would mitigate these risks.

-Also, the rules should recognize models approved by the Prudential Regulators or SEC.
+Also, the rules should recognize models approved by the CFTC or SEC.
 The financial system will be best served by coordination among regulators.
-In addition, if the Commission does not recognize models approved by other regulators, a significant burden will be placed on entities that need to obtain approvals from foreign home regulators, the CFTC, the SEC and potentially also the Prudential Regulators.
+In addition, if the Prudential Regulators do not recognize models approved by other regulators, a significant burden will be placed on entities that need to obtain approvals from both the Prudential Regulators and the CFTC or SEC.
+We note that the CFTC, in its release on margin for uncleared swaps, recognizes models approved by the Prudential Regulators.

-2. Netting of variation margin should include security-based swaps as well as swaps.
+2. Netting under the initial margin model should not be limited to particular asset classes of swaps.
 CSEs should be permitted to net any exposures (including exposures under products that are not swaps), if netting is legally enforceable, for purposes of determining initial and variation margin.
 CSEs should be permitted to offset variation margin requirements with initial margin, and initial margin requirements with variation margin.